sjaehn/BOops/README.md

 ##### Paste mode

-Once you selected the paste, you can paste the clipboard pads by clicking to any pad in the pattern.
+Once you selected the paste option, you can paste the clipboard pads by clicking to any pad in the pattern.

 ##### Reset, undo and redo

 No description required.

+##### Load and save

+In addition to the host-provided options to load and save the plugin state including its patterns (e. g., load/save project, load/save presets), B.Oops also allows to load and save patterns separately from and to pattern files ("*.boos.pat").
+This feature can be used to import / export patterns to other plugin instances or to other projects.

 #### Waveform